 New commitment reinforces KFC’s strategy to implement more sustainable options for consumer-facing packaging

-Plano, Texas, Jan.
-24, 2019 - KFC, one of the world's largest quick service restaurant chains, today announced a new global sustainability commitment that all plastic-based, consumer-facing packaging will be recoverable or reusable by 2025.
-The goal supports KFC's long-term plan to implement a more sustainable packaging strategy in its restaurants – by both developing and using sustainable packaging options – and builds on progress already made in some markets to eliminate plastic packaging items.
+Vaughan, Canada, January 24, 2019– KFC Canada, alongside its global KFC counterparts, today announced a new global sustainability commitment that all plastic-based, consumer-facing packaging will be recoverable or reusable by 2025.
+The goal supports KFC’s long-term plan to implement a more sustainable packaging strategy in its restaurants – both by developing and using sustainable packaging options – and builds on progress made in some markets to eliminate plastics , completely.

 In addition to KFC’s new plastics goal and the existing commitment by its parent company – Yum!
 Brands, Inc. – to source 100% of fiber-based packaging from certified or recycled sources by 2020, KFC has committed to global packaging innovation by signing on as a supporting partner with NextGen Consortium.
 NextGen is a multi-year, multi-industry global consortium that aims to advance the design, commercialization, and recovery of food packaging alternatives.
 Through this partnership, KFC hopes to identify fiber packaging solutions that are recoverable across global infrastructures.

 “KFC Canada is proud to participate in this global sustainability journey and is committed to achieving 100% recoverable or reusable packaging in all our Canadian restaurant locations by 2025” said Nivera Wallani, President and General Manager, KFC Canada.
 “We also remain dedicated to identifying solutions that further reduce our environmental impact and look forward to implementing these changes in our stores alongside our team members, franchisees, and customers.”